stef elizabeth photo

 First off, do anything that makes you feel good and feel confident about yourself!

 Work out, pamper yourself with spa products, exercise to get those endorphins flowing, cut out carbs, and HYDRATE!
 Drinking a ton of water throughout the day will give your skin a natural glow and ease under eye circles.
-You can use a moisturizer before your shoot - rosehip oil works wonders for a dewy glow.
+You can use a moisturizer before your shoot - rosehip oil works wonders for a dewy glow and adds a pleasant sheen to skin in photos.
+Experiment with what oil/body moisturizer goes best with your skin tone before your session.

 How much does a boudoir session with you cost?